misskey-dev/mfm.js/README.md

 # rosee
 ## Description
-A MFM parser implementation with PEG.js (In developing)
+A MFM parser implementation with PEG.js

 ## Installation
 ```